Monolithic Hyper ROM FE$^2$ Method with Clustered Training at Finite Deformations: Summary and Conclusions

-In comparing the obtained efficiency improvement measured by the speedupfactor w.r.t.~the conventional FE\textsuperscript{2} method with those observed in literature, at least four factors should be taken into account.
-Firstly in some publications the speedupfactor relates to RVE simulations, not actual multiscale simulations.
-Secondly the complexity of the material formulations differs considerably among the papers.
-Thirdly the publications use different accuracy requirements and fourthly the redundancy of the RVEs' geometries and the mesh densities must be assessed.
-The last factor is the most important one, because the main effect of the ROM method is to \enquote{filter out} redundancies, of which more is expected, if the geometry repeats in some way and the mesh density is very high.
-For example in the works of Raschi et al.~\cite{Raschi2021} the speedup of a composite RVE with different fibre stackings was in a range from $\approx10$ to $\approx10^4$ depending on the redundancy in the geometry.
-Exemplary Rocha et al.~\cite{Rocha2020} obtain a speedupfactor of 270 and Caicedo et al.~\cite{Caicedo2019} give a speedupfactor of 170-302, depending on the accuracy requirement.
+Comparing the obtained efficiency improvement measured by the speedup factor w.r.t.~the conventional FE\textsuperscript{2} method with those reported in the literature, at least four factors should be taken into account.
+Firstly, in some publications the speedup factor relates to RVE simulations, not actual multiscale simulations.
+Secondly, the complexity of the material formulations differs considerably among the papers.
+Thirdly, the publications use different accuracy requirements and fourthly, the redundancy of the RVEs' geometries and mesh densities must be assessed.
+The last factor is the most important one, because the main effect of the ROM method is to \enquote{filter out} redundancies, of which more are expected, if the geometry repeats in some way and the mesh density is very high.
+In the works of \citet{Raschi2021}, for example, the speedup of a composite RVE with different fiber stackings fell in the range of about $10$ to $10^4$, depending on the redundancy in the geometry.
+Exemplary, \citet{Rocha2020} obtained a speedup factor of 270 and \citet{Caicedo2019} report a speedup factor of 170--302, depending on the accuracy requirement.
 Other papers will come to comparable results, but the actual values strongly depend on the aforementioned factors.